industrial-edge/S7-1500V-getting-started/docs/Installation.md

 > After isolating the 1517V NIC, the isolated NIC should disappear from the settings.
 >

-## Install 1517V application
+## Install 1517V application and setup its IP address

-In order to run the 1517V part of this getting started as a whole, the 1517V application should be installed on your IED:
+1. Install the app CPU1517V from IEM on your IEVD as any other app.
+When the app is intsalled, it should appear in the UI of IEVD:

 ![Installed_apps](graphics/Installed_apps.png)

+2. Open the app, setup the IP address and subnet mask of vPLC.
+Finally, click on button "Save":

 > **Important**
 >